faith0896/PRP3_Digital-Portfolio/README.md

 ### 🔁 Reflection (Using STAR Technique)

 > S – Situation:
-> During a communication workshop, I realized that my written and verbal communication needed improvement when preparing reports or speaking in meetings.
+> As part of the course, I completed a quiz on business communication that tested my understanding of formal writing, listening, and presentation principles.
+I realized that although I communicated clearly in casual settings, my professional communication needed refinement.

 > T – Task:
-> I needed to apply effective business communication principles to write a professional email and deliver a short presentation.
+> My task was to apply effective communication techniques to ensure clarity and professionalism in business contexts, especially in emails and presentations.

 > A – Action:
-> I practiced concise writing, used a formal tone, and structured my presentation clearly using visual aids.
-I also incorporated feedback from my lecturer.
+> I studied the key principles covered in the quiz—clarity, conciseness, and tone—and practiced rewriting emails and preparing short presentations using formal language.
+I also reviewed feedback to improve my phrasing and structure.

 > R – Result:
-> My communication became clearer and more professional.
-I am now more confident writing reports and delivering presentations in a business environment.
+> The activity improved my ability to write and speak in a professional tone.
+I now approach workplace communication with confidence, ensuring my message is well-structured and appropriate for different audiences.

 ---